 When you use the search box, you are searching in the current folder or team drive and its subfolders (Not the complete Google Drive)

 You can reset the search by clicking on the X icon near the search box.

 NOTE: Improve the search experience using Metadrive to “restrict” the search scope.

 You can take a look on the following video to see this functionality in action:

 Filtering, sorting and grouping

-You can also apply filters going to Column menu > Filters:
+You can also apply advanced filters going to Column menu > Filter:

 You can sort by column just clicking on property titles.
 An arrow will show the order criteria applied: